 When was the last time you spoke with someone you found truly inspiring?
-While it is easy and tempting to relegate “inspiration” to the purview of inspirational speakers, the reality is that inspiration and awe play underappreciated roles in our day-to-day lives.
+While it is tempting to relegate “inspiration” to the purview of inspirational speakers, the reality is that inspiration and awe play underappreciated roles in our day-to-day lives.
 Our professional lives are no exception, and whether or not we experience wonder on the job can make the difference between a fulfilling career and daily drudgery.
 If you have ever worked under a supervisor who does not know how to inspire others, you likely understand the difference inspiring employees (instead of punishing them) makes for morale and productivity.
 The same applies in many areas of life, from inspiring others to give back to inspiring your spouse to take part in a household project.
 As you master how to inspire people on the job and off, you’ll create lasting personal and professional relationships while achieving any goal you set.

 Ready to build inspiration in the workplace?Discover your leadership identity

 Mastering how to inspire others hinges on honing leadership skills which evoke feelings of awe and wonder in others.
 In fact, learning how to inspire people and influence them distinguishes great leaders from mediocre ones.
 The reasoning is straightforward: Since every person on Earth is influenced by his or her thoughts, feelings and behaviors, true leaders make skillful use of those “pressure points” to influence others’ behaviors.
 For example, leaders exercise soft skills (like empathy) to enhance engagement, since empathy facilitates the trust necessary to inspire others.
 Conversely, hard skills (like hunger and drive) are useful for inspiring by way of example.